bentpetersendk/mjolnir_ucph/docs/source/software.rst

 Installed Modules
 -----
 The following software can be loaded as modules.
+The list is sorted after "date", "Software name" and "version".

 .. raw:: html